perfsonar/ansible-playbook-perfsonar/README.md

 cd ansible-playbook-perfsonar
 ```

-Get the required roles (note that we ignore errors so we can run this multiple times):
+Get the required roles.
+Add your local roles or infrastructure roles if you need any.

 ```
-ansible-galaxy install -r  requirements.yml --ignore-errors
+ansible-galaxy install -r requirements.yml
 ```

 Set up perfSONAR variables by running the `defaults.sh` script and then editing them: